lollisoft/WhyOpenSource/WhyOpenSource.md/WhyOpenSource.md

 # After Pascal came Windows and C++ #

 The time goes and I had to buy a more modern computer.
 While the first purchase after my Schneider PC was for a followup school and thus a notebook - it indeed was a sub notebook - one of the first DIN A 5 format notebooks that looked so cute.
-It still was a MS DOS only machine and I had to go further, I had made a decision to buy into a new tower 386DX40 PC with Windows 3.1 and a whooping 4 MB of RAM.
+It still was a MS DOS only machine and I had to go further, I had made a decision to buy into a new tower 386 DX 40 PC with Windows 3.1 and a whooping 4 MB of RAM.
 With that PC I also shortly have purchased one of the fastest compilers available at that time - known to be used by Doom - a game.
 It was Watcom 10.6.

 ![][Bildschirmfoto2024-10-20um105545]
 The Watcom IDE with a splash screen